aidangildea/personalsite/content/project/glaucoma/index.md

 subtitle: STA 440 - Case Studies
 tags:
 - hugo-site
-title: Classifying DNA Barcodes from the Lepidoptera Orde
+title: Modeling the Visual Field For Young Glaucoma Patients
 ---

 ## About

-As part of the course STA 440: Case Studies, we built classification models that read DNA sequences from various Lepidoptera (butterflies) to accurately predict their families and genera, while acknowledging any measured uncertainty.
-This case study utilized a historical dataset of 40,000 error-free annotated DNA sequences to fit and train our models, with the ultimate goal of classifying 7,000 unannotated sequences at the family and genus levels.
-We ultimately achieved a high level of accuracy by constructing a multinomial regression model accounting for particular loci (formally know as kmers) in the DNA sequences.
+As part of the course STA 440: Case Studies, we built spatio-temporal conditional auto regressive classification (CAR) models to predict early-onset glaucoma.
+By training these models on longitudinal visual field series of patients under 45, we were able to glean insight in the the progression and regionality of optical deterioration.
+Our model building process encoded visual field neighborhood dependencies via rook and queen adjacency matrices to better understand how location and adjacency impact expect visual field changes.

-You can view the project code on [Github](https://github.com/STA440-SP2023/case2-team12).
+You can view the project code on [Github](https://github.com/STA440-SP2023/case3-team02).